Woojinnz/Woojinnz/README.md

 - 💬 Ask me about:
   - What my favourite food is 😋
-  - What I can cook 🧑‍🍳
-  - What I am learning to cook 🍴

 - 📫 How to reach me:
     - [Email](mailto:woojinjn@gmail.com)